Health Policy Rotation

 The Ohio Osteopathic Association encourages students to serve as advocates for patients and the osteopathic profession.
 DO Day on the Hill is a unique opportunity to do that.
 Participants meet face-to-face with members of Congress and their staff on key issues related to health care, insurance, medical education, student debt, and other topics.
 The meetings are also a chance to discuss the pivotal role osteopathic medicine plays within the US health care system.

-The OOA helps to underwrite the cost of student participation by providing charter bus transportation from Athens to Washington, DC.
 Find out more about DO Day sponsored by the AOA.